 Prepare your assembly area.
 At one end, reserve a place for your jalapeno peppers, then place your cheese filling mix next to that with your spoon ready to go, then your shallow bowl filled with bread crumbs, and finally your baking sheet.

 Preheat the oven to 425 fahrenheit for baking.
 If your broiling element is in the top of your oven, put the baking shelf 4″ under the broiling element.
 You are going to bake first, the shelf placement is preparation for later!

 Put on fresh food service gloves.
 Retrieve your jalapeno peppers and put them in the place you reserved at the starting end of your assembly line.

 Using the spoon, fill the peppers with cheese filling.
 Then roll the cheese side (top) in bread crumbs.
+Be sure to completely cover the cheese.
 Finally, place them bread-crumbs up on the baking sheet.

 Strip off the gloves and thoroughly wash your hands again.
 It is now safe to touch your face.

 This part will happen fast, so pay attention!
 After 8-12 minutes baking, switch your oven to broil.
 Your oven should automatically set itself for its maximum heat setting.
 If your oven has a top broiling element, your peppers should already be in position!
 KEEP WATCH!
 My oven takes about 4 minutes to get to broil temp during which time my poppers are continuing to bake.
 Once it hits broil temp, the poppers brown fast – less than 2 minutes.
 As soon as the poppers are toasty-brown on top, turn off the oven and move the baking sheet to the top of stove to cool for a couple minutes.